longturn/freeciv21/docs/General/Manuals/client-manual.rst

 foreign state department is busy!
-If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in :numref:`Nations and Diplomacy View Button` and instead will change to what is shown in :numref:`Nations and Diplomacy View Button with Diplomacy View open` below.
+If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in :numref:`Nations and Diplomacy View Button` and instead will change to what is shown in :numref:`Nations and Diplomacy View Button with Diplomacy View Open` below.

-.. _Nations and Diplomacy View Button with Diplomacy View open:
+.. _Nations and Diplomacy View Button with Diplomacy View Open:
 .. figure:: ../../_static/images/gui-elements/top-bar-nations-diplomacy.png
   :align: center
   :alt: Freeciv21 nations with diplomacy open
   :figclass: align-center

-  Nations and Diplomacy View Button with Diplomacy View open
+  Nations and Diplomacy View Button with Diplomacy View Open

 To quickly access the :guilabel:`Diplomacy View`, you can right-click on the button to bring it up.
 A normal